 Make a plot that shows year, number of calves, number of juveniles, and number of adult females for a dart percentage of 0.425.
 Then make a second plot that shows the same data for a dart percentage of 0.0.

-instead of cullElephants_0 when the cullStrategy is equal to 1.
+Modify controlPopulation so that it calls cullElephants_AF instead of cullElephants_any when self.cullStrategy is equal to 1.

 Run the two different culling strategies, then examine the demographics and number culled, in comparison to random culling.
-You can present this as a simple table showing the average number of each category (calf, junvenile, adult female, etc) for each case.
+Present this as a table in your report showing the average number of each category (calf, junvenile, adult female, etc) for each case.

-- Develop another management strategy, which is to adjust the percent darted based on whether the population is above or below the target.
+- Develop a management strategy that adjusts the percent darted based on whether the population is above or below the target.
 You have to make very small adjustments to the percent darted in order to avoid large oscillations.
 See how this method responds to an event that decimates the population.

 - Develop other culling/darting strategies and discuss their effects and trade-offs.
 How easy would they be to implement?

 - Compare different kinds of disaster scenarios such as the disaster differentially affecting calves or juveniles.